AlexAzartsev/heroicon/README.md

 Heroicon::make('Icon')->disableEditor();
 ```

-To register custom set of icon (icons whould be in .svg format located directly in specified folder):
+To register custom set of icons (icons should be located directly in specified folder in .svg format):

 ```php
 use AlexAzartsev\Heroicon\Heroicon;